 4. Of primary importance to the Appeals Board is the written statement.
 The written statement should be as complete as possible in setting forth the basis for appeal as listed above.
 Clear and convincing reasons are necessary for a successful appeal.

 5. The Appeals Committee shall make its recommendation to the College President within 10 calendar days after an appeal has been referred to it.

 Sexual Violence Education and Support:

-Sexual Violence Education and Support – The Colleges website contains information and resources at www.ccbc.edu, About CCBC, Consumer Information, Health and Safety, Sexual Violence Awareness and Education.
+Sexual Violence Education and Support – The College’s website contains information and resources at www.ccbc.edu/policiesandprocedures.

-Sexual harassment and Title IX training is provided to all first-year students and is required to be completed.
+Sexual Harassment and Title IX training is provided to all first-year students and employees and is required to be completed.